A Lightweight Protocol for Matchgate Fidelity Estimation: Examples

 \subsection{Numerical Simulations}

-We provide data from noisy simulations of our protocol in figure \ref{fig:simulations1}.
-In order to model average-to-worst case scenarios, random matchgate circuits were generated by sampling $R \in SO(2n)$ out of the Haar distribution, from which the unitary and process matrices $U$, $\hat{\mathcal{U}}$ were calculated.
-For each choice, random Pauli SPAM circuits generated following algorithm \ref{box:algorithm} and simulated using Qiskit Aer to collect data.
+We provide data from noisy simulations of our protocol in Figure \ref{fig:simulations1}.
+In order to model average-to-worst case scenarios, random matchgate circuits were generated by sampling $R \in SO(2n)$ out of the Haar distribution, from which the unitary and superoperator matrices $U$, $\hat{\mathcal{U}}$ were calculated.
+For each choice, random Pauli SPAM circuits were generated following Algorithm \ref{box:algorithm} and simulated using Qiskit Aer to collect data.
 Upon each application of $U$, a noise channel followed.
-To model noise we used an all-qubit depolarising channel (simulations with all-qubit amplitude damping and all-qubit amplitude + phase damping are available in \cite{mgrepo}).
-Different choices of $\epsilon, \delta$ affected the average number of shots, which we found to lie well below the bounds given.
-In particular, benchmarking circuits of exclusively nearest-neighbour Givens rotations led to the lowest shot counts, in agreement with the discussion of section \ref{sec:xygroup}.
-The same speed-up also applies to nearest-neighbour $XY(\theta)$ circuits, as the sparsity reduction is the same (see discussion in section \ref{sec:xygroup}) Our plots compare the estimated entanglement fidelity $F_e(\mathcal{E, U})$ to the true value -- we find that despite the seemingly high analytic scaling, the number of repetitions required to achieve a good estimate is comparable to the other approaches (which reported $\mathcal{O}(10^5)$ shots for $n=2, 3$ qubits \cite{Helsen_2022, PRXQuantum.2.010351}) and the $1/\sqrt{n}$ speed-up relative to non-MGC cases is observed.
+To model noise we used an all-qubit depolarising channel (additional simulations with all-qubit amplitude damping and all-qubit amplitude + phase damping are available in \cite{mgrepo}).
+Different choices of $\epsilon, \delta$ affected the average shot counts, which we found to lie well below the derived bounds.
+In particular, benchmarking circuits of exclusively nearest-neighbour Givens rotations led to the lowest shot counts, in agreement with Section \ref{sec:xygroup}.
+The same speedup also applies to nearest-neighbour $XY(\theta)$ circuits.
+Our plots compare the estimated entanglement fidelity $F_e(\mathcal{E, U})$ to the true value -- we find that despite the seemingly high analytic scaling, the number of repetitions required to achieve a good estimate is on par with existing approaches (which reported $\mathcal{O}(10^5)$ shots for $n=2, 3$ qubits \cite{Helsen_2022, PRXQuantum.2.010351}).

-Python code and Jupyter notebooks for our simulations are available in \cite{mgrepo}.
+Python code and Jupyter notebooks used in our simulations are available in \cite{mgrepo}.

-\acknowledgments We thank Oscar Watts and Christopher Long for feedback on the manuscript.
-SS acknowledges support from the Royal Society University Research Fellowship and ``Quantum simulation algorithms for quantum chromodynamics'' grant (ST/W006251/1) and EPSRC Reliable and Robust Quantum Computing grant (EP/W032635/1).
+\acknowledgments We thank Oscar Watts and Christopher Long for feedback on the manuscript, as well as various anonymous referees for highly insightful comments.
+S.S. acknowledges support from the Royal Society University Research Fellowship and ``Quantum simulation algorithms for quantum chromodynamics'' grant (ST/W006251/1) and EPSRC Reliable and Robust Quantum Computing grant (EP/W032635/1).